Key Takeaways

 Compliance does not only require defining policies.
 It requires demonstrating that those policies are enforced consistently and can be audited.

-Common IT compliance frameworks
+Common IT Compliance Frameworks

 IT teams often operate under one or more compliance frameworks depending on their industry and geography.